pluralsh/documentation/pages/ai/setup.md

         key: vertex
 ```

-You can see the full schema at our [Operator API Reference](/deployments/operator/api#deploymentsettings).
+You can see the full schema at our {% doclink to="operator-api" %}Operator API Reference{% /doclink %}.

 In all these cases, you need to create an additional secret in the `plrl-deploy-operator` namespace to reference api keys and auth secrets.
 It would look something like this: